UuqV/sol-poker/src/README.md

 ```

 # buyBet:
-Represents a bet posted at a table.
+Represents a bet posted at a round.

 args:
 ```
-tableId: from createTable
+roundId: id from createRound
 ```
 Accounts:
 ```
+round: from createRound
-bet: seed 'bet' + table Pubkey + (u32: lastBetId from Table + 1)
+bet: seed 'bet' + round Pubkey + (u32: lastBetId from Round + 1)
 buyer: Player
 ```
 Example Objects: